mariahc/responsive-design/README.md

 responsive-design
 =================

-Twitter Bootstrap based responsive design sample HTML, CSS and JavaScript
+Twitter Bootstrap based responsive design sample HTML, CSS and JavaScript.
+The HTML contains examples of showing and hiding content for mobile, tablet and desktop.